 “I stand by Reverend Jackson and I walk by him and adhere to him.
 I want it known without any equivocation and self doubt that if Reverend Jackson is not treated fairly that I will march.
 I demand Reverend Jackson get a swift trial and restitution.
 I offer my services to gently care for his mistresses and make sure his illegitimate children get their monthly paychecks.
 Jesse Jackson’s arrest and detainment is a travesty of the heinous and it will not go unheeded.
 I will march for a full congressional hearing and I demand that Reverend Jackson be exercised and immediately released on his own reconnaissance.”

 Security camera videos appear to show Reverend Jackson at the head of a group of masked teenagers as they shatter store windows and steal merchandise.
 One video plainly shows Reverend Jackson wrestling what looks like a lava lamp out of the hands of an elderly woman.
 For several minutes the woman puts up an impressive fight before Jackson breaks her grip on the lamp by thrashing her over the head with a large toaster.
 Several of the teenagers arrested said that Jackson was determined to find stores that carried Giuseppe Zanotti sneakers.
-An anonymous source inside Jackson’s Rainbow PUSH Coalition told The Daily Rash that Jesse Jackson desperately wanted a pair of $700 Giuseppe Zanotti sneakers, but was not willing to pay the retail price.
+An anonymous source inside Jackson’s Rainbow PUSH Coalition said Jesse Jackson desperately wanted a pair of $700 Giuseppe Zanotti sneakers, but was not willing to pay the retail price.

 “Last month Reverend Jackson attempted to extort the Giuseppe Zanotti company but his threats of a boycott fell on deaf ears.
 He was really disappointed.
 But when he heard about the riots in London he saw an opportunity to get some free sneakers while fighting for the underprivileged at the same time.
 He said it was divine intervention because God wanted him to have those sneakers.”